mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

 ### Bump ESR version

-Note: you may have 1 or 2 ESRs to bump.
+Note: You could have one ESR to bump, or two.
 If you are not sure, ask.

 1. Steps are similar to a merge.
 1. Run the bump-esr [no-op trial run]() one more time, and show the diff to another person on releaseduty.